 What Are The Benefits Of An FHA Loan?

-The biggest benefit of having an FHA loan is that borrowers can usually purchase a home with a smaller down payment than is required by most other lenders.
-FHA loans also make it a little easier for people to qualify for a mortgage.
-They allow people to buy a home with a down payment as small as 3.5%, compared to the usual 20% to 30% down required by traditional lenders.
+The biggest benefit of having an FHA loan is that borrowers can usually purchase a home with a smaller down payment than what is required by most conventional loan programs.
+FHA loans also make it a little easier for people to qualify for a mortgage when compared to a conventional loan.
+They allow people to buy a home with a down payment as small as 3.5%, compared to the usual 20% to 30% down required by conventional loans.
 This makes home ownership more available and more affordable for low to moderate income families.
 Plus, FHA doesn’t allow a lender to charge for unnecessary fees.

 In addition to the lower down payment requirement, FHA loans have other benefits, too.
-For example, it’s easier to use gifts to cover down payment and closing costs, and there’s no prepayment penalty.
+For example, it’s easier to use gifts from friends or family to cover down payment and closing costs, and there’s no prepayment penalty.
 This is a giant advantage for subprime borrowers.
 If you do qualify for an FHA loan, it may be assumable, and the FHA offers some leniency during tough financial times.

 Are There Income Limits For An FHA Loan?